rafidka/git-digest/README.md

 ## Error Handling

-git-recap provides helpful error messages for common issues:
+git-digest provides helpful error messages for common issues:

 - **Missing API keys**: Clear instructions on which environment variable to set
 - **Invalid repositories**: Identifies which paths are not valid git repositories